 In this context, the present study aims to explore how HGS, fall efficacy, and balance confidence can serve as predictors of fall risk in older adults.
 These three measures were selected due to their ease of application in clinical settings and their potential for replication in community-based environments.
 Materials and Methods

 This is a cross-sectional study, conducted as part of the Stay Up - Falls Prevention Project, which evaluates variables related to fall risk in older adults.
 The study received ethical approval from the Ethics Committee of the Piaget Institute (nº P02-S40-11/01/2023).
 All participants provided written informed consent before enrollment.
-The study ensures data anonymity and follows the ethical principles outlined in the Declaration of Helsinki.
-In compliance with the data protection guidelines established by the Ethics Committee, all data will be stored in paper format during the research period (five years).
+The study ensures data anonymity and follows the ethical principles outlined in the Declaration of Helsinki, the Belmont Report and the Ethics Standards in Research in Sport and Exercise SciencesIn compliance with the data protection guidelines established by the Ethics Committee, all data will be stored in paper format during the research period (five years).
 After this period, the paper records will be destroyed, and only the electronic database will be retained for potential use in future research.

 Participants